Vigneshwar2411/Weather-Application/README.md

 # Weather App
 Weather App is an application which shows the Weather forecast of your city.
-This application is constructed using Weboack, Node , React JS and Material UI.
+This application is constructed using Webpack, Node , React JS and Material UI.

 # Instructions
 # Step 1 :